lin-zheng-uk/lin-zheng-uk/README.md

  I’m looking to collaborate with researchers who have similar interests.

- please contact me at lin.z.ucl.ac.uk;
+ please contact me at lin.z@ucl.ac.uk;

 <!---
 Lin-uk/Lin-uk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.